lesterchan/wp-polls/README.md

 6. Click 'Publish'.

 * If you ARE NOT using nice permalinks, you need to go to `WP-Admin -> Polls -> Poll Options` and under `Poll Archive -> Polls Archive URL`, you need to fill in the URL to the Polls Archive Page you created above.

+### Why doesn't my poll's answers add up to 100%?
+* It is because of rounding issues.
+To make it always round up to 100%, the last poll's answer will get the remainding percentage added to it.
+To enable this feature, add this to your theme's functions.php: `add_filter( 'wp_polls_round_percentage', '__return_true' )`

 ### How Does WP-Polls Load CSS?
 * WP-Polls will load `polls-css.css` from your theme's directory if it exists.